Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Session 6 - Odyssey Begins.md

 - Every time someone goes out they are completely lost
 - If they do not return within the day, their shredded corpse turns up at the edge of the town
 - The path seems to be obscured by some wild magic
--  maybe godly essence can make them part way for her and get off the island?
+-  Maybe godly essence can make them part way for her and get off the island?
 ### Kastor
 - In the town hall, which was once made of shining white marble, is now overgrown madness
 - Every column is a pillar of green, every pool infested with lilies and weeds